[Data Study] The 50 Most Dangerous Intersections in Colorado

 The list also shows that dangerous intersections aren’t limited to city centers.
 Suburban intersections appear just as often, especially in places where wide roadways, higher speeds, and limited pedestrian protections create additional risk.
 These are the kinds of intersections people cross on foot, bike through, or drive every day, often without realizing how dangerous they can be.

-The Most Dangerous Intersections is a Statewide Issue not Just Aurora, and Denver Surrounding Areas
+Dangerous Intersections are a Statewide Issue, Not Just Aurora and the Denver Surrounding Areas

 Together, these findings suggest that intersection design, traffic speed, and pedestrian exposure play a critical role in crash severity, and that targeted infrastructure improvements may offer meaningful opportunities to reduce risk at Colorado’s most dangerous intersections.